lyte2d/lyte2d/docs/dev.md

 - Top level version.txt file is used for filenames and tags
 - Windows builds are less than ideal.
 They're build with mingw.
 Ideally they should be build with MSVC on the CI for smaller/faster binaries.

-### API definitions
+### API definitions & code/bindings generation
-- `./lyte/api_defs` folder contains Lyte2D API definitions in a DSL implemented in Lua
+- `./lyte/api_defs/` folder contains Lyte2D API definitions in a DSL implemented in Lua
 - From this, C bindings, documents and the typing files are generated
+- It's a bit janky, but it works!
 - Can be used to add other APIs (imagine adding a lyte_network top level, and defining the APIs for that in this folder)
 - NOTE: YOU CAN OPT OUT OF THIS.
 This folder can be safely removed if the desire is to manually edit/add new APIs going forward.